 David Sergeenko, Minister of Labour, Health and Social Affairs, Georgia

-Mr/Madam President, Madame Director General, my fellow Ministers, ladies and gentlemen
+Honorable Director General, Madam Regional Director, Your excellences, my fellow Ministers, ladies and gentlemen

-The performance of health system and its ability to provide services to all without risk of financial hardship must be a fundamental priority.
-Universal health coverage - is the best way to achieve the health Sustainable Development Goal – and is an important way to expand access to effective health-care services, reduce financial hardship during illness, and improve health outcomes.
+It is my great honor to be presented at the 71st Session of the World Health Assembly.
+Today we are discussing Universal health coverage - as the best way to achieve the health Sustainable Development Goal by expanding access to effective health-care services, reducing financial hardship during illness, and improving health outcomes.

 As Dr Tedros Adhanom Ghebreyesus says “Our top priority must be to support national health authorities’ efforts to strengthen all the building blocks of health systems and to enact policies aimed at ensuring health care is equitable and affordable for all”.

 The Universal Health Care Program launched by the Government of Georgia in 2013 has led to a major expansion in population entitlement to publicly financed health services, from 29% to over 90% of the population.
 The progress is notable.
-Out of pocket expenses on health and likelihood of impoverishment due to out-of-pocket payments have reduced by 25%, and satisfaction of the population.
+Out of pocket expenses on health and likelihood of impoverishment due to out-of-pocket payments is reduced by 25%, and consequently, satisfaction of the population is increased.

 The UHC reforms have improved access to health care and people are more likely to consult a health care provider when they are sick.
-Financial barriers to access have declined, mainly for outpatient visits and hospital care.
-As a result, increase utilization of health services.
-After implementation of UHC program, increase utilization of health services.
-If until 2013, visits to the outpatient-hospital did not exceed 2 visits per person annually, in 2013 in raised till 2.7 and in 2016 till 4 and exceeded the level recommended by the World Bank for developing countries.
+Financial barriers have been removed, mainly for outpatient visits and hospital care.
+As a result, utilization of health services are increased. . until 2013, outpatient visits did not exceed 2 visits per person annually, in 2013 this indication raised till 2.7, in 2016 till 4 and exceeded the level recommended by the World Bank for developing countries.
 The hospitalization rate per 100 inhabitants increased to 11.3 (2012) to 13.3(2016).

-In May 2017 new criteria for differentiation of beneficiaries according to revenue has been implemented for provision of more needs-oriented services and development of "social justice" approach, Reducing inequalities within the health system.
+In May 2017 new criteria for differentiation of beneficiaries according to revenue has been implemented for provision of more needs-oriented services and development of "social justice" approach, reducing inequalities within the health system.

 Georgia is committed to Universal Health Care and determined to build on recent successes.
 We are moving towards progressive universalism in which expanding access to essential medicines that could drive people to poverty is our main priority.
 Our major challenge in terms of health equity is affordable access to essential medicines especially for major NCDs.
 Out-of-pocket payments are mainly driven by household spending on outpatient medicines.

-In this regard I want to highlight our key developments: In July 2017, the Georgian Ministry of Labor, Health, and Social Affairs introduced policies for enhanced protection for poorer and sicker people by expanding their benefit package and including medicines for major Non-Communicable Diseases – cardio-vascular, type 2 diabetes, obstructive pulmonary disease and thyroid conditions which together with cancer account for more than 80 percent of the burden of disease in Georgia.
-Over 600 000 people, people most in need, will receive coverage with these essential medicines through the primary health care settings.
+In this regard I would like to highlight our key developments: In July 2017, the Ministry of Labour, Health, and Social Affairs of Georgia introduced policies for enhanced protection for poorer and sicker people by expanding their benefit package and including medicines for major Non-Communicable Diseases – cardio-vascular, type 2 diabetes, obstructive pulmonary disease and thyroid conditions next to cancer, account for more than 80 percent of the burden of disease in Georgia.
+Over 600 000 peoplemost in need, will receive coverage with these essential medicines through the primary health care settings.